angelmz/learn-elixir-with-tests/hello-world.md

      code: assert Greetings.hello("Angel") == "Hello, Angel"
      stacktrace:
        (greetings 0.1.0) Greetings.hello("Angel")
-       test/greetings_test.exs:5: (test)
+       greetings_test.exs:5: (test)

+Finished in 0.1 seconds (0.1s on load, 0.00s async, 0.00s sync)
+1 test, 1 failure
 ```

+- The first line is the name of the test
+- The actual error: `** (UndefinedFunctionError)`
+- `code:` the code of the function that was being executed when the error or exception occurred.
-When a test fails, the ExUnit Test Runner will provide an error message that describes the problem and a stack trace, which shows the sequence of function calls that led to the error.
+- `stacktrace`: the sequence of function calls that led to the error.
+- The final line tells us how many tests there are and how many of them failed.

 It is important to listen to the ExUnit Test Runner when running into errors because it provides valuable information about what went wrong with the tests and how to fix the issue.